L. Starling Reid Undergraduate Psychology Conference

 Friday April 13, 2018

 The annual Reid Psychology Research Conference at the University of Virginia highlights outstanding empirical research conducted by undergraduate scholars.
 Presentation formats are research talks (15 minutes) or posters.
-The proposal deadline is Monday morning, March 1, 2018 at 8:00am and accepted applicants will be notified by 5pm Monday, March 19.
+PLEASE NOTE: The proposal deadline has been extended to Thursday morning, March 15, 2018 at 8:00am and accepted applicants will be notified by 5pm Thursday, March 22.
 In recent years, the number of applications has far-exceeded conference capacity, so the selection process is competitive for both talks and posters.
 Though competition is stiffer for acceptance of a talk, applicants for talks are automatically considered for a poster if their talk application is unsuccessful.

 Eligibility for Presentation ( Talk or Poster)